 Turkey Noodle Soup

 You've had your share of turkey sandwiches and salads.
 Toss the remaining turkey in a soup.
 Spices like rosemary and thyme will dial back turkey day memories.

-Whether you're hosting a Thanksgiving feast in your home or bringing a dish to a gathering, keep these easy and delicious recipes in mind for a stress-free holiday.
+Even if you're just preparing a small meal for your immediate family, keep these easy and delicious recipes in mind for a stress-free holiday.

 For more, check out these 108 most popular sodas ranked by how toxic they are.